-Lets face it, travels use hostels, not just for their cheapness but for the atmosphere.
+Let’s face it, travellers use hostels, not just for their cheapness but for the atmosphere.
 A communal area can make or break that atmosphere.
 Some hostels have more than one communal area, there may be an outdoor and an indoor, or there may be a ‘film room’.
 More than one is good, or a large area is also good.
 Comfy chairs and sofas for you to relax in, tables for eating and writing.
 Some hostels go even further, with board games and games consoles available.
 I’ve even stayed at a couple that had hot tubs, this was especially appreciated in Picton after finishing the Queen Charlotte Track!

 A hostel is only as good as the people that work there.
 Rude staff that don’t care ruin the ‘hostel vibe’.
-Staff should be knowledgeable about the area that you’re in and not be fazed by being asked “So I’m here for 24 hours, what do I do?”
+Staff should be knowledgeable about the area that you’re in and not be fazed by being asked: “So I’m here for 24 hours, what do I do?”
 (Thanks Base Backpackers, Brisbane for helping us out there!)
 The staff should care that you’re happy and seeing the city.
-A hostel with great staff can normally help with your onward journey and hold events so you all get to know each other!
+A hostel with great staff can normally help with your onward journey and hold events so you all get to know each other.

 Check out the times for breakfast though.
 Some hostels have weird ideas about backpackers, with breakfast served 7am-9am.
 Who wants to be up that early?
-A great hostel has a extended breakfast time that doesn’t finish till at least 10am.
+A great hostel has an extended breakfast time that doesn’t finish till at least 10am.

 4. Decent Kitchen Facilities

 There’s nothing worse than a bad kitchen.
 You don’t want to eat out every night when backpacking, you generally can’t afford it.
 So when you go to cook you don’t want to be greeted with a grubby, small kitchen with next to no facilities!
-At a minimum there should be a few hobs spread around, and plenty of utensils, pots, pans and crockery.
+At a minimum, there should be a few hobs spread around, and plenty of utensils, pots, pans and crockery.
 If you get an oven that’s a bonus!
 The worst kitchen I had backpacking was on Magnetic Island.
 The kitchen was a room with three, maybe four camping stoves, nothing else.
 Any pots, pans etc you had to borrow from reception after putting a deposit down.
 Mental!
-Although I now really appreciate enough pans and more than one proper hob in a kitchen!
+Although I now really appreciate enough pans and more than one proper hob in a kitchen.

 Some great kitchens also have a place to leave food that you can’t take for others to use.
 Some have a spice rack that the hostel fill up.
 Some have free pasta and rice.
-Some even have communal dinners!
+Some even have communal dinners.